-Walmart accepts a wide range of insurance plans to make sure your vision is covered.
-They accept both eye health and vision plans, as well as Medicare and Medicaid.
-Some of the specific insurance plans they accept include VSP, Eyemed, Unitedhealthcare, Cigna, Humana, Aetna, and more.
-They also have our own in-house insurance plan, which can be used at any Walmart Vision Center nationwide.
+Walmart accepts a wide range of insurance plans to ensure your vision is covered.
+They accept both eye health and vision plans and Medicare and Medicaid.
+Some specific insurance plans they accept include VSP, Eyemed, Unitedhealthcare, Cigna, Humana, Aetna, and more.
+They also have our in-house insurance plan, which can be used nationwide at any Walmart Vision Center.

 Is vision insurance the same as health?

-While this may include some basic vision services, such as routine check-ups and eye exams, it also typically includes coverage for more specialized treatments like corrective surgery or laser eye procedures.
-So while both health and vision policies can play an important role in protecting our overall well-being, they should be approached as distinct types of coverage.
+While this may include some essential vision services, such as routine checkups and eye exams, it typically includes coverage for more specialized treatments like corrective surgery or laser eye procedures.
+So while health and vision policies can play an essential role in protecting our overall well-being, they should be approached as distinct types of coverage.

 How much do glasses cost without insurance?

-In addition to an eye exam, the cost of glasses without insurance can vary widely depending on factors such as the type of frames and lenses used, as well as the location where you purchase them.
-On average, basic prescription lenses may range from around $50 to $150, while high-quality lenses costing more than $200 are also fairly common.
+In addition to an eye exam, the cost of glasses without insurance can vary widely depending on the type of frames and lenses used and where you purchase them.
+For example, basic prescription lenses may range from around $50 to $150, while high-quality lenses costing more than $200 are also reasonably common.

-As for frames, they tend to be significantly more expensive, with costs often ranging between $100 and $400 or more.
-Factors such as brand name and designer status have a big impact on the final price of glasses, so it is important to do your research and comparison shop before making any purchasing decisions.
+As for frames, they tend to be significantly more expensive, often between $100 and $400.
+Factors such as brand name and designer status significantly impact the final price of glasses, so it is essential to do your research and comparison shop before making any purchasing decisions.

 How Much Does An Eye Exam Cost Without Insurance?